Gap criterion clustering evaluation object

 Optimal number of clusters, stored as a positive integer value.

-Reference data generation method, stored as a valid reference distribution name string.
+Reference data generation method, stored as a valid reference distribution name.

-Method for determining the optimal number of clusters, stored as a valid search method name string.
+Method for determining the optimal number of clusters, stored as a valid search method name.

 Data used for clustering, stored as a matrix of numerical values.